 The public sector strike on 30 November is likely to have had some impact on the Index of Services in November.
 It is not possible to measure the effect directly.Information from the ONS's Labour Disputes Inquiry, which was published as part of the Labour Market release on 18 January, suggests that nearly one million working days were lost, representing about 0.6 per cent of the total number of working days for the public sector for the month.
 There are two aspects to consider when thinking about the possible impact on output:

-1. The lost output or production of those sectors directly affected by the strike (eg health, education, public administration)
+1. The lost output or production of those sectors directly affected by the strike (for example, health, education, public administration)

-2. The lost output or production of those businesses indirectly affected by the strike (eg employees having to take a day off to provide child care).
+2. The lost output or production of those businesses indirectly affected by the strike (for example, employees having to take a day off to provide child care).

 The effect of the first category on the official estimates does depend to some extent on how the Index of Services is measured: